{user_name}

 Examples from software development

-Control software for plant controls in the field of automation technology.
+Control software for plant control systems in the field of automation technology.
 Using Visual Studio in C# and VB.NET.

 View project